belsman/Enumerable-Methods/README.md

 # Enumerable methods

-> For this project, we created two **enumerable methods** used by the Enumerable module in Ruby.
+> For this project, we created custom **enumerable methods** used by the Enumerable module in Ruby.

 ## Short demo of the code